JasonMartin85/fullstack-management-system-zprefix/README.md

   - After a successful login, or by clicking the visitor link you will be navigated to the home page.
   - This page displays all trees currently stored in the database.
   - Clicking any tree will direct you to the detail page for that particular tree.
+  - After navigating away clicking "The Forest Floor" on the navbar will bring you back.

 ### Individual Tree View
   - This page displays details, description, and an image of the chosen tree.